 Improved Oral Health

 Dental implants offer many advantages.
-However, the most significant benefits are health-related, and include:
+However, the most significant benefits to our Albuquerque patients are health-related, and include:

 - Preservation of Jawbone: Dental implants act as prosthetic tooth roots, stimulating the nerves in the jawbone.
 This encourages new bone growth and prevents bone recession.
 Alternatively, traditional tooth replacement options such as dental crowns or bridges do not support jawbone structure.
 For this reason, patients who have been missing teeth for a long time have a “sunken-in” or concave appearance.
 Dental implants eliminate this effect.